 Broadcast Network began broadcasting on its first satellator station

 in Eugene, Oregon.
-Now on over 40 stations and the Internet, Rejoice
+Now on almost 40 stations and the Internet, Rejoice

 listeners across America and around the world.
 From the beginning, Dr.